 Speed is of the essence

-“The benefits of the use of DfMA in the delivery of the schools is important because each school is built within the existing school estate adjacent to live schools,” Terry says.
+“The benefits of using DfMA in the delivery of the schools are important because each one is built within the existing estate adjacent to live buildings," Terry says.
 “In addition to the programme benefits, this also means that we have to have fewer operatives on site.
-The Sigma model results in a significant reduction in the number of operatives required for the build compared to using in-situ methods.”
+The Sigma model results in a significant reduction in the number of operatives required on site for the build compared to using in-situ methods.”
 The number of construction vehicle movements is also significantly reduced, again an important issue when operating within and around a live school environment.

 And it wasn’t just the use of DfMA components that helped the Yorkshire Schools build increase efficiency, the use of a digital model was also important.
 “We utilised the 3D model excellently, particularly with component tracking” Terry says, “and for that I must credit Expanded’s operations manager Rob Auld.
 From day one we were calling off components from the factory through the model.
-Utilising the DE model, in real time, Rob and the project teams were able to predict any potential issues with sequence and delivery and through close coordination with EIP, ensure that the on-site assembly continued seamlessly and without delay or disruption,” says Terry.
+Utilising the DE model, in real time, Rob and the project teams were able to predict any potential issues with sequence and delivery and through close coordination with EIP, ensure that the on site assembly continued seamlessly and without delay or disruption."